rafael-santiago/zacarias/doc/MANUAL.md

 the user.
 Well, the idea here is avoid spreading those secrets across the system.

 The found way was simulate the password typing.
-So you inform ``Zacarias`` device about what password you are looking for, it will get the password, give you a timeout to positioning your cursor focus where this password must be put and abracadabra.
+So you inform ``Zacarias`` device about what password you are looking for, it will get the password, give you a timeout to position your cursor focus where this password must be put and abracadabra.

 You can do it by using the command ``password`` and its sub-command ``get``.
 This sub-command need the following information: